ahs-cs-61a/lab01/README.md

 - for individual tests: ```python3 -m pytest tests/test.py -k test_name_of_function```
 - for all tests: ```python3 -m pytest tests/test.py```
 - refer to lab00 setup description for help
+- everything is run in Shell, not Console!